Defamation of Character & How It Can Ruin Reputation Online

 To begin on a defamation claim if you’re an individual, you need to first prove that the statement was false.

-If the statement is true, however bad the claims or reviews are, there is no legal stance to take on removing this information.
+If the statement is true, however bad the claims or reviews are, there is no legal standing to take on removing this information.
 These claims will be barred, review platforms do not let you simply remove reviews because you do not like them.
 Even if the negative review ruins your reputation you must be able to prove that all claims made were fictitious.

 In addition, you must prove that the statement was created by an individual who either knew it had been false at the time or showed “reckless disregard” for whether or not it had been true or false.